Should I Watch..? 'John Wick'

 What else should I watch?

 If anything, John Wick: Chapter 2 delivers even more fast-paced action as well as expands the secret criminal world these characters inhabit - which makes me very keen to catch it soon.
-Whether the forthcoming third film can maintain such levels of action remains to be seen but I expect it will be fun finding out.
+Whether the forthcoming third film (at time of writing) can maintain such levels of action remains to be seen but I expect it will be fun finding out.

 The origins of 'gun fu' can be traced back to John Woo who has turned it into something of a trademark of his.
 1986's A Better Tomorrow was where he first used the style with leading man Chow Yun-fat and when Woo moved to America, the style came with him.
 From the likes of Equilibrium and Wanted to Kick Ass and Kingsman: The Secret Service, it shows no signs of declining in popularity any time soon but that's a good thing as far as I am concerned.
 Lastly, anyone looking for an action film in a hotel that caters exclusively to bad guys might be interested in Hotel Artemis which was released in the UK this very week (July 2018).
 It's not as good but the concept is a fascinating one nonetheless.